sofia5/beer-lovers-codetest/README.md

 - Add sorting for each column in the table
 - BeerList.tsx can probably be improved in terms of methods, fetching etc., I'm not sure if I'm using the best strategies.
 - Add more details to the item detail page
 - Currently many requests are sent from the multiRangeSlider, and ideally the event would only fire after drag.
-OnChange on a range element seems to normally trigger after release, but for some reason it's not for me.
+OnChange on a range input element seems to normally trigger after release, but for some reason it's not for me.
+Another option for my current design (if the event handling isn't improved) would be to add a search button and fire the event on click.
 - I can reuse components a bit more, e.g. the labels with class="text-uppercase text-success" are used in several places.
+- Some elements can be enhanced (like making the search bar and pagination in dark mode and make the ABV progress bar on the detail page prettier)
+- Randomize beers can probably be nicer, but I wasn't sure how to trigger a react hook (useBeers) on click.
+- Add filters, e.g. type of beer (lager, ale, other), date first brewed

 Note: This project was built with some lack of React experience, so it can probably be better structured and use React features more efficiently.